About the Panel Members

 The President’s Cancer Panel was established in 1971 by the National Cancer Act (P.L.
 92-218).
 Members are appointed by the President of the United States and charged with monitoring the progress of the National Cancer Program.
 The following members of the President’s Cancer Panel planned and executed a series of workshops in 2020–2021 on cancer screening.
 In February 2022, a report was submitted to the White House with findings and recommendations to promote equity in and access to cancer screening.

-For information on current members and activities, visit the President’s Cancer Panel’s website.
+For information on current members and activities, visit the President’s Cancer Panel’s Members page.

 John P. Williams, MD, FACS